14 September 2021

 ALARP Demonstration example: Combined approach

 This technical article has discussed how various approaches can demonstrate ALARP for a facility or specific activity.
-The article provides a proven structured framework to ALARP demonstration for how an organisation manages safety and should guide future decisions around selecting and assessing control barriers.
+The report provides a proven structured framework for ALARP demonstration for how an organisation manages safety and should guide future decisions around selecting and assessing control barriers.

 As we close off on another National Water Week in Australia and anticipate COP 26 in the UK starting in early November, it is an excellent time to check in on the consideration of climate risks and resilience as part of water supply planning, asset management and operations including the implementation of water efficiency measures.